-1. One Week Grant Writing Certification - Technical Writer HQ
+1. Grant Writing Certification - Technical Writer HQ

 Duration: 15 hours

-We rated the One Week Grant Writing Certification as the number one grant writing certification course.
-The One Week Grant Writing Certification covers all the essential and advanced concepts that any professional grant writer should be familiar with.
+We rated the Grant Writing Certification Course as the number one grant writing certification course.
+The Grant Writing Certification covers Course by Technical Writer HQ has all the essential and advanced concepts that any professional grant writer should be familiar with.
 Plus, you get teacher feedback on a graded capstone project.

 It teaches students effective grant writing concepts, as well as covers areas of research, presentations, and networking.
 Additionally, it focuses on how to locate potential funding sources that match your organization well.